Typhoid vaccine

 Download PDF

-Travel vaccines are recommended for people travelling to or working in some countries.
-It is important to talk to your health care provider, or visit a travel clinic at least 6 to 8 weeks before you travel.
+Travel vaccines are recommended for people who travel to or work in some countries.
+It is important to talk to your health care provider or visit a travel clinic at least 6 to 8 weeks before you travel.

-Most travel vaccines are not covered by the provincial Medical Services Plan (MSP), so check with your local travel clinic to find out the cost.
+Most travel vaccines are not covered by the provincial Medical Services Plan (MSP).
+Check with your local travel clinic to find out the cost.

 What is typhoid vaccine?

-The vaccine helps protect against typhoid disease, an infection caused by typhoid bacteria.
+The vaccine helps protect against typhoid disease.
+This infection is caused by the salmonella typhi bacteria.
 The vaccine is approved by Health Canada.

 Typhoid vaccine will give you some protection against the disease (it is about 50 to 55 percent effective).
-However, it is also very important to have good personal hygiene and to take food and drink precautions while you are travelling.
+It is very important to also have good personal hygiene.
+Take food and drink precautions while you are travelling.

 Who should get the vaccine?